blokant/qt_google_task/README.md

 ==============

 Couple of classes to work with google task API from Qt.
-I will reformat it as separate library later and may be i will be able to build gui app on top of it.
+I will reformat it as separate library later and may be i will be able to build gui app on top of that.
 ## General Requirements
   You need libqjson (if i will get addidional free time i will port it to qt5, where json support embedded)